Huygens' principle in classical electrodynamics: a distributional approach: Huygens' principle in electrodynamics

 where $d\ox$ is the shortest distance from $\3x$ to $S$. }

-The characteristic functions $\c$ and $\c'$ of $E$ and $E'$ may be written in terms of the Heaviside step function $H$ as \footnote{For $\3x\in S$, we define $\c\ox=\c'\ox=1/2$; but this singular case will not be needed in the sequel. }
+The \sl characteristic functions \rm $\c\6E$ and $\c\6I$ of $E$ and $I$ may be written in terms of the Heaviside step function $H$ as\footnote{For $\3x\in S$, we define $\c\6E\ox=\c\6I\ox=1/2$; but this singular case will not be needed since it does not affect $\c\6E$ and $\c\6I$ as \sl distributions. \rm }